energy-based-model/Compositional-Visual-Generation-with-Composable-Diffusion-Models-PyTorch/README.md

 --------------------------------------------------------------------------------------------------------
 * The codebase is built upon [GLIDE](https://github.com/openai/glide-text2im).
 * This code is used for composing natural language descriptions only (based on the released [GLIDE](https://github.com/openai/glide-text2im) model).
-We will release the pre-trained models for composing objects and objects relations soon.
+We will release the models for composing objects and objects relations soon.